 What equipment discounts does Relay offer?

 Relay carriers can access exclusive discounts on maintenance to keep trucks in tip-top shape, as well as cut costs on fuel to take your trucks farther, for longer.
+You take care of our cargo, our discounts help take care of the equipment that hauls it.
 When you need to rent box trucks and tractors for a load, we have savings for that, too.
-You take care of our cargo, our discounts help take care of the equipment that hauls it.

 How do I book Amazon loads for my types of freight trucks?

-Once you’re in, you can surf the free load board, auctions, or contracts to find the right work for your business and your equipment.
-Short-term or long-term, you can filter the work to fit your exact size and type of trucks and trailers, and even save your equipment criteria to find loads faster, later.
-Here are the types work we offer:
+First, you have to become an approved Relay carrier.
+Once you’re in, you can surf the free load board, auctions, or contracts to find the right hauls for your equipment.
+Filter the loads to fit your exact size and type of trucks and trailers, and save your equipment criteria to find loads faster, later.

-• Spot work: Find one-way or out-and-back loads that haul same-day or soon after.
+- Spot work: Find one-way or out-and-back loads that haul same-day or soon after.

-• Post A Truck: Match the right truck with the right load.
+- Post A Truck: Match the right truck with the right load.
 Our PAT feature gives you the flexibility to list your equipment for specific load and route preferences.
 When a load matches your requirements, Relay automatically books the work for you.

 Get your equipment rolling

 Day cabs or sleepers, dry vans or reefers – Relay has got loads for many different types of trucks and trailers to help fill your drivers’ schedules.
 If you have the right freight trucks for Amazon Relay, sign up online now.
+You can also download the Relay app on iOS or Android to get started and track your application’s progress on the go.

 Disclaimer: Amazon does not tender loads through any third-party load boards.
 Any Amazon loads posted on third-party load boards will only be tendered directly to approved and onboarded carriers via the Relay web portal or Relay mobile app.
 If you are interested in hauling loads for Amazon, sign up and book directly on relay.amazon.com.
+For more about our efforts against fraud and cargo theft, see our trusthworthy transportation page.